Statute Law (Repeals) Act 1971

-The Statute Law (Repeals) Act 1971 (c 52) is an Act of the Parliament of the United Kingdom.
+The Statute Law (Repeals) Act 1971 (c.
+52) is an act of the Parliament of the United Kingdom.

 It implemented recommendations contained in the third report on statute law revision, by the Law Commission.

-This Act was repealed for by Group 1 of Part IX of Schedule 1 to the Statute Law (Repeals) Act 1998.
+The whole was repealed for by Group 1 of Part IX of schedule 1 to the Statute Law (Repeals) Act 1998.

-The enactments which were repealed (whether for the whole or any part of the United Kingdom) by this Act were repealed so far as they extended to the Isle of Man on 25 July 1991.
+The enactments which were repealed (whether for the whole or any part of the United Kingdom) by this act were repealed so far as they extended to the Isle of Man on 25 July 1991.